Berry Curvature Spectroscopy from Bloch Oscillations

 Nonlinear optical responses are becoming an increasingly important tool to investigate the spectral and geometric properties of electron Bloch bands in low-dimensional materials \cite{Morimoto2016,wu2017giant,Ahn2022}.
-In particular, the nonlinear Hall effect \cite{Sodemann2015} which probes the multipoles of the Berry curvature of the band at successive orders in the driving field \cite{Zhang2023}.
-The distribution of the Berry curvature can be studied by nonlinear response even in crystals with time-reversal symmetry, which show no linear Hall effect, since time-reversal symmetry only precludes odd powers of the field in the Hall response.
-Recently, the advent of moir\'e \cite{Andrei2020,Andrei2021,Mak2022} and other two-dimensional (2D) superlattice materials \cite{Tsu2005,Forsythe2018,Mao2020} has opened up the prospect of studying responses at nonperturbative order in the driving field \cite{Fahimniya2021,Phong2022b,debeule2023rose}.
+In particular, the nonlinear Hall effect \cite{Sodemann2015} which probes multipoles of the Berry curvature of the band at successive orders in the driving field \cite{Zhang2023}.
+Since time-reversal symmetry only precludes odd powers of the field in the Hall response, nonlinear responses allow one to study the momentum-space distribution of the Berry curvature even in systems with time-reversal symmetry.
+Recently, the advent of moir\'e \cite{Andrei2020,Andrei2021,Mak2022} and other two-dimensional (2D) artificial crystals \cite{Tsu2005,Forsythe2018,Mao2020} has opened up the prospect of studying responses at nonperturbative order in the driving field \cite{Fahimniya2021,Phong2022b,debeule2023rose}.
 These systems can host spectrally isolated and flattened minibands, and nonlinear responses have already been used to study their properties \cite{Pantaleon2021, He2021, Sinha2022, Chakraborty2022, Zhang2022, Pantaleon2022, Duan2022, Zhong2023}.
-Moreover, because the real-space periodicity of such superlattices can be much larger than the underlying atomic scale, with lattice constants ranging between $1$--$100$~nm, the momentum space superlattice Brillouin zone (BZ) is relatively small.
-Under an applied electric field, it therefore becomes possible that an electron traverses the \emph{entire} zone, i.e., performs a full Bloch oscillation \cite{Bloch1929,LEO1992943}, before relaxing back to equilibrium by scattering processes.
-To quantify this, consider an applied uniform electric field of the form
+Moreover, because the real-space periodicity of these systems can be much larger than the underlying atomic scale periodicity, with lattice constants ranging between $1$--$100$~nm, the momentum space Brillouin zone (BZ) is relatively small.
+Under an applied electric field, it therefore becomes possible for an electron to traverse the \emph{entire} zone, i.e., perform a full Bloch oscillation \cite{Bloch1929,LEO1992943}, before relaxing back to equilibrium by scattering.
+To quantify this regime, consider an applied uniform electric field of the form